iotempire/iotempower/doc/installation.rst

    .. code-block:: bash

-      cd  # go into your home directory also referred to as ~ or $HOME sudo apt-get update  # make sure system is up to date sudo apt install git mc mosquitto mosquitto-clients virtualenv iptables sudo apt install bridge-utils hostapd dnsmasq nodejs build-essential npm
+      cd  # go into your home directory also referred to as ~ or $HOME (it is something like /home/user) sudo apt-get update  # make sure system is up to date sudo apt install git mc mosquitto mosquitto-clients virtualenv iptables sudo apt install bridge-utils hostapd dnsmasq nodejs build-essential npm